Employee Benefit Programs

 The University provides the EAP program to all regular full-time employees and their family members.
 Our EAP program is a confidential worksite-based program designed to assist both employees and employers.
 The EAP program provides assessments and referrals both in person and over the phone for personal matters.
 Each eligible employee along with each eligible employee’s dependents, is entitled to three visits (or sessions) free-of-charge per calendar year.
 Also, telephone intakes and information calls regarding EAP services are free and unlimited.

-- Never been married
+- Has never been married

 - Has not received a first baccalaureate degree